Claire Danes: Early life and education

-Claire Catherine Danes was born April 12, 1979 in Manhattan, New York City, the daughter of sculptor and printmaking artist Carla Danes (née Hall), and photographer Christopher Danes.
+Claire Catherine Danes was born April 12, 1979 in Manhattan, New York City, the daughter of Carla Danes (née Hall), a sculptor and printmaking artist, and Christopher Danes, a photographer.
 Her older brother, Asa, is a lawyer.
 During Danes's childhood, her mother ran a small toddler day care center called "Danes Tribe" out of the family's SoHo loft, and later she served as Danes's manager.
 Danes's father worked as a residential general contractor in New York for 20 years in a company he ran called "Overall Construction".
 He also worked as a photographer and computer consultant.
 Danes is named after her paternal grandmother, Claire Danes (née Tomowske).
-Danes describes her ethnic origins as "WASPy as you can get".
+Danes describes her ethnic origins as "as WASPy as you can get".

 The family lived in an artist's loft on Crosby Street.
 Danes attended P.S.
 3 and P.S.
 11 for elementary school and Professional Performing Arts School for junior high school.
 She attended the New York City Lab School for Collaborative Studies in Manhattan, where her future Homeland co-star Morena Baccarin and she were classmates.
 She attended The Dalton School for one year of high school before moving with her parents to Santa Monica, California, for the role in My So-Called Life.
 They moved two days after the 1994 Northridge earthquake.

 Danes graduated from the Lycée Français de Los Angeles in 1997.
 In 1998, she began studies at Yale University.
 After studying for two years as a psychology major, she dropped out to focus on her film career.

 Danes started studying dance when she was six years old.
 She took dance classes from Ellen Robbins at Dance Theater Workshop and acting classes at HB Studio the Lee Strasberg Theatre and Film Institute at the age of 10, and appeared in theater and video productions in New York City.
 Although she continued to dance, Danes said that her focus shifted to acting by the time she was nine years old.

 Her audition with Miloš Forman when she was 11 led to roles in several student films.
 She signed with agent Karen Friedman at the Writers & Artists talent agency at age 12.